 What’s the solution?

-Before you keep asking and asking, make sure you have a good relationships first and make sure the passive aggressive feels safe with you.
+Before you keep asking and asking, make sure you have a good relationship first, and make sure the passive-aggressive feels safe with you.
 Or don’t keep demanding “how they truly feel” once they first denied.

 Signs of Passive Aggression